 Magda is a Fellow of the Faculty of Actuaries and has served on the council of the Actuarial Society of South Africa.
-She has over 26 years' experience in asset management and is widely published in the field.
-Magda joined Southern Life in 1993, followed by two years at Alexander Forbes as an investment consultant.
-In 1997, she joined Coronation Fund Managers as Head of Institutional Business before leaving in 2003 to start a fund-of-hedge-funds business which was later sold to the African Harvest group, where she was appointed its CEO.
+She has over 27 years' experience in asset management and is widely published in the field.
+Magda joined Southern Life in 1993 and then spent two years at Alexander Forbes as an investment consultant.
+In 1997 she joined Coronation Fund Managers as Head of Institutional Business.
+She left in 2003 to start a fund-of-hedge-funds business, which was later sold to the African Harvest group, of which she was appointed Chief Executive Officer (CEO).

-After the sale of African Harvest Fund Managers in 2006, she led the management buy-out of the remainder of the group, leading to the formation of Sygnia which she headed as its CEO until her appointment as the Group chairperson in June 2021.
+After the sale of African Harvest Fund Managers in 2006, she led the management buy-out of the remainder of the group.
+She then started Sygnia, which she headed as CEO until her appointment as Group chairperson in June 2021.
+Magda resumed her role as CEO on 1 May 2023.
 She is also a founding partner of Braavos Investment Advisers LLP in the UK and a senior adviser to the board of Atlas Merchant Capital LLC (UK and USA).